Extensions of Motives and the Fundamental Group: The Fundamental group and Mixed Hodge Structures.

 \subsection{The Carlson representative of $\epsilon^4_{QR}$}

-We now describe the explicitly the Carlson representative of the extension $\epsilon^4_{QR}$ constructed in the previous section.
-This is done in three steps, first for $e^4_{QR}$ and then for its various pullbacks and push forwards to obtain that for $\epsilon^4{QR}$.
+We now describe explicitly the Carlson representative of the extension $\epsilon^4_{QR,P}$ constructed in the previous section.
+This is done in a few steps, first we describe the representative for $e^4_{QR,P}$ and then for its various pullbacks and push forwards to obtain that for $\epsilon^4_{QR,P}$.
 We first describe the Carlson representative of the extension

 Let $P,Q,R$ be as above.
-Fix a set of loops $\alpha_1,\alpha_2,\dots ,\alpha_{2g}$ based at $P$ in $C_{Q,R}=C\backslash\{Q,R\}$ such that they give a symplectic basis for $H^1(C)$ - so the intersection matrix is of the form
+Fix a set of loops $\alpha_1,\alpha_2,\dots ,\alpha_{2g}$ based at $P$ in $C_{Q,R}=C\backslash\{Q,R\}$ such that they give a symplectic basis for $H_1(C)$ --- so the intersection matrix is of the form

-Let $dx_i$ be the dual basis of this basis.
-We may assume that the $1$-forms $dx_i$ are harmonic.
-Let